HaxeFoundation/HaxeManual/content/10-std.md

 Regular Expressions are implemented:

 * in JavaScript, the runtime is providing the implementation with the object RegExp.
-* in Neko and C++, the PCRE library is used
+* in Flash, PHP, C#, Java/JVM, and Python, native implementations are used
-* in Flash, PHP, C# and Java, native implementations are used
+* in Neko, C++/Cppia, Hashlink, and Eval, the PCRE2 library is used
-* in Flash 6/8, the implementation is not available
+* in Lua, the lrexlib-pcre2 library is used